LittleGreenViper/SwipeTabController/README.md

 This means that, if you want each tab to represent a big subset of fairly uinque functionality, then ``LGV_SwipeTabViewController`` might not be the right choice.
 If the idea is that each tab represents a specialization of a common UX, then it may be ideal.

+The most noticeable thing about ``LGV_SwipeTabViewController``, is that show segues (where we slide in the next screen), hides the "tab bar."
+This is because you are still in the same context that you were in, when you brought in the ``LGV_SwipeTabViewController``, while the [`UITabBarController`](https://developer.apple.com/documentation/uikit/uitabbarcontroller/) maintains whole contexts.
+In that case, tab bar can remain, allowing you to select between contexts at any time.

 ### Swipe/Pan Gestures

 The other big difference, is that ``LGV_SwipeTabViewController`` implements native swipe/pan gestures, and these will "argue" with swipe gestures in embedded views.
 If your views will have swipe gestures, then you probably shouldn't use ``LGV_SwipeTabViewController``.

-The most noticeable thing about the ``LGV_SwipeTabViewController``, is that show segues (where we slide in the next screen), hides the "tab bar."
-This is because you are still in the same context that you were in, when you brought in the ``LGV_SwipeTabViewController``.
-The [`UITabBarController`](https://developer.apple.com/documentation/uikit/uitabbarcontroller/) establishes a whole new context, so the tab bar can remain, allowing you to switch contexts at any time.

 ## How to Get